piratekex/hitchens/_posts/2020-07-30-Stalking-and-dates.md

 So you have your drinks, and decide to go home, feeling unwell, walking around the area without a destination.
 Well you have to be careful with that because you might get just labelled as a stalker for a lifetime.

-Anyway, my point is I love working, but our shop is located in another shop, so we can’t open yet, but someone from our company found a video, where a man was making latte art by pouring the milk out of a bottle.
+Anyway, I love working, but our shop is located in another shop, so we can’t open yet, but someone from our company found a video, where a man was making latte art by pouring the milk out of a bottle.

 We got the challange to do the same, I am at home so I don’t have any special equipment, and I made a deal: if I can make it, I can have a pop up coffee stand.